olserra/xMem/README.md

 ## How it Works

 The core functionality is simple yet powerful:
-- **Create Memory Entries**: Add your thoughts, experiences, or facts to the system.
+- **Create Data Entries**: Add your thoughts, experiences, or facts to the system.
 Each entry can be tagged with up to 3 relevant tags (e.g., Technology, Skills, Learning).
 - **Persist the Data**: Each entry is saved so that you can retain context for future interactions.
-- **Copy Your Data**: With one click, you can copy all of your saved data into your clipboard in JSON format.
-This can then be used as input to any LLM for context.

 ## Key Features

 - **Add Data**: Enter your thoughts and tag them with categories such as Technology, Learning, or Hobbies.
-- **Memory Persistence**: Store your data across sessions to carry context for ongoing conversations.
+- **Data Persistence**: Store your data across sessions to carry context for ongoing conversations.
-- **Copy All Data**: Copy your entire set of data into a JSON format and use it to inject context into new LLM conversations.
 - **Filter Data**: Filter stored data by text or tags to quickly find the context you need.

 ## Use Cases and Practical Examples